 Executive Director Technical Services

-Kathryn Daily has 11 years in the information systems industry been a consultant with BAI for 8 years.
-She has worked on several RMF projects with commercial, federal and Dept. Of Defense customers.
+Kathryn Daily has 11 years in the information systems industry and has been a consultant with BAI for 8 years.
+She has worked on several RMF projects with commercial, federal and Department of Defense customers.
 She regularly contributes to RMF Today.
-Kathryn Studied at Radford University and graduated in 2006.
+Kathryn studied at Radford University and graduated in 2006.
 She currently holds a CISSP and CAP and is currently working towards several other certifications.
 Her areas of specialization include Information Security and the Risk Management Framework.
-Kathryn lives in Radford, VA with her husband, 2 dogs, and 1 cat.

 Executive Director Training Services